 Golf is unlike other outdoor sports as it is not limited to a small playing area.
 A typical golf course covers 150 to 200 acres of playing space.
-Lighting a golf course is no small undertaking, which is why some golf course owners never bother to change the lighting.
-In addition, the installation and operation costs of golf course lighting have to be justified by golfers who take advantage of it.
+Lighting a golf course is no small undertaking.
+This is why some golf course owners never bother to change the lighting.
+Also, the installation and operation costs of golf course lighting have to be justified by golfers who take advantage of it.

-High intensity discharge lights, which were the go-to lights for golf courses a few years ago, are expensive to maintain as they do not have long life spans and their light output significantly decreases according to the usage.
-Powerful LED golf course lighting has brought about a transformation and made nighttime golf possible and economical.
+HID lights, which were the go-to lights for golf courses a few years ago, are expensive to maintain.
+They do not have long life spans and the light output decreases according to the usage.
+Powerful LED golf course lighting has brought about a transformation.
+It's made nighttime golf possible and economical.

-High-quality LED golf course lights produce sufficient amounts of light for nighttime golf and only use 30% (or less) of the energy traditional lighting systems consume.
-The good thing about LED luminaires is that they can be controlled and paired with intelligent systems that detect natural light and adjust the light according to the ambient light.
-This ensures less electricity is used and sufficient light is generated.
+High-quality LED golf course lights produce sufficient amounts of light for nighttime golf.
+Also, it only uses 30% (or less) of the energy traditional lighting systems consume.
+The good thing about LEDs is they can be controlled and paired with intelligent systems.
+They detect natural light and adjust the light according to the ambient light.
+This ensures less electricity is used and enough light is generated.

 Furthermore, LED lights do not have a warm-up and cool-down time.
 They attain full illumination as soon as electricity is fed to them.
-High intensity discharge lights, such as metal halides and high pressure sodium lamps, have a warm-up and cool-down time and must be switched on before darkness sets in so that they can produce ample light by the time it's dark.
-With LED lighting, golf course managers can turn the lights on and off as needed, further decreasing energy consumption.
+HID lights, such as metal halides and high pressure sodium lamps, have a warm-up and cool-down time.
+They must be switched on before darkness sets so they can produce ample light by the time it's dark.
+With LED lighting, golf course managers can turn the lights on and off as needed.
+This furthers decreasing energy consumption.

-The prospect of nighttime golfing is appealing not only to golfers who are only able to play golf at night but also to those who prefer the cooler temperatures at night.
-A lot of golfers, especially those who live in the Southern parts of the U.S. which experience high temperatures during the summer months, prefer to play golf early in the day before the high temperatures make being outdoors uncomfortable.
+The prospect of nighttime golfing is appealing.
+Not only to golfers who are only able to play at night but also those who prefer the cooler temperatures.
+A lot of golfers, especially those in Southern parts of the U.S. with high temperatures during the summer months, prefer to play golf early in the day.
+Before the high temperatures make being outdoors uncomfortable.

-While professional golf tournaments will still continue to be played during the day, well-illuminated golf courses will give golfers more alternatives for when they can play.
+While professional golf tournaments will be played in the day, well-illuminated golf courses give golfers alternatives for when they can play.
 Nighttime golf also enhances the appeal of the sport, given that there are many other sports to choose from.